pankajcivil/MESS/README.md

 * [Naveau et al. (2016)](http://onlinelibrary.wiley.com/doi/10.1002/2015WR018552/abstract) / [Papastathopoulos and Tawn (2013)](http://www.sciencedirect.com/science/article/pii/S0378375812002388) models (currently, just type (i) of Naveau et al.)
 * others?

+This is an ongoing project.
+At the outset, it is going to be simply the model codes accompanying a paper submission, with hooks for other calibration experiments.
+Later, there should be easier-to-digest support for all of the model structures listed above, and hopefully clear ways to adapt to new structures and experiments.
+Suggestions and comments will always be warmly welcomed, and any-/everyone is invited to make use of the codes at any point, under the proper caveats (see below).

 ## Directory structure

 ./